 Plant protection measures:

-To prevent and control pest and diseases the plant protection measures were taken as and when noticed with appropriate chemicals.
+The plant protection measures were taken as and when noticed with appropriate chemicals to prevent and control pests and diseases.

 Harvesting and Grading –